Bitch (slang): Hip hop culture

-One early rapper to use the word bitch on record was Duke Bootee on his classic 1983 song with Grandmaster Flash, New York New York. ("He says he ain't gonna pay no child support / because the bitch left him without a second thought.")
-However, it is sometimes claimed that Slick Rick's "La Di Da Di" (1985) was the first rap song to use the term.
-Since the late 1980s, the word bitch has been frequently used among hip-hop artists and followers of the culture, which can be said as "bee-otch", spelled like Biotch, Beyotch, Beotch, etc. One of the first artists to popularize the pronunciation as beeatch or biatch as a refrain in the late 1980s was Oakland-based rapper Too $hort.
+Some early uses of the word in hip-hop music include Duke Bootee's classic 1983 song with Grandmaster Flash, 'New York New York,' and Slick Rick's 'La Di Da Di' (1985), marked the emergence of 'bitch' in hip-hop lyrics.
+Since then, artists and followers of the culture have frequently used the term, with variations like 'bee-otch' popularized by Oakland-based rapper Too $hort in the late 1980s.

 Reaching back to the dozens and dirty blues, early rappers like Slick Rick established the bitch as a character: a woman, often treacherous, but sometimes simply déclassé.
-Adams and Fuller (2006) state that, in misogynistic rap, a bitch is a "money-hungry, scandalous, manipulating, and demanding woman".
-However, the word bitch is also frequently used (by male rappers) towards other men in rap lyrics, usually to describe a man who is a subordinate or homosexual, or a man who is supposedly unmanly or inferior in some way.
+N.W.A.'s song 'One Less Bitch' exemplifies misogynistic attitudes, equating women with negative stereotypes such as 'money hungry scandalous groupies.'
+These lyrics highlight the ongoing tensions within hip-hop culture regarding gender representation and language usage.
+While some misogynistic rap perpetuates harmful stereotypes of women as 'money-hungry, scandalous, manipulating, and demanding, 'as stated by Adams and Fuller (2006), the word has also been directed towards men, often to denote subordination or perceived inferiority toward "unmanly" or homosexual men.
 An example of this is the song Bitches 2 by Ice-T, which gives an example of a male "bitch" in each verse.

-Some female hip hop artists have challenged male rappers' use of the word bitch to refer to women, with Queen Latifah asking in her 1993 song "U.N.I.T.Y.": "Who you callin' a bitch?"
-Other female rappers from the same era frequently used the term to refer to themselves and/or others, notably Roxanne Shante (who even made a 1992 album entitled The Bitch Is Back) and MC Lyte.
+However, amidst the prevalence of derogatory usage, female hip-hop artists have challenged the word's appropriation by male rappers.
+Queen Latifah's 1993 track 'U.N.I.T.Y.' confronts this misogyny, demanding, "Who you callin' a bitch?"
+Similarly, Roxanne Shante and MC Lyte reclaimed the term, with Shante even releasing an album entitled 'The Bitch Is Back' in 1992.
 Popular culture has inspired women to redefine the word bitch as a euphemism for "Strong black woman".
+A modern example would be Megan Thee Stallion's track 'B.I.T.C.H.' which exemplifies this; flipping the script to portray 'bitch' as a descriptor of self-respect and autonomy.

 In 2016, Kanye West released his seventh studio album called The Life of Pablo.
 On the song called "Famous" West raps, "I feel like me and Taylor might still have sex / Why?
 I made that bitch famous."
 This sparked a controversy with Taylor Swift as she "cautioned him about releasing a song with such a strong misogynistic message."
+These lyrics highlight the ongoing tensions within hip-hop culture regarding gender.
 In response to Swift's remarks, West went on Twitter and posted a tweet which said how the word "bitch" is an endearing term in hip hop like the word "nigga".